Torture trial: Duo found guilty of teen's murder in 'house of horrors'

 She was a student at Northland College in Kaikohe who loved kapa haka, singing and arts and crafts.

-Her life goal, the court heard, was getting a qualification and enough money to buy a house.
+Her life goal, the court heard, was gaining a qualification and enough money to buy a house.

 She would end her short life in what Te Amo's lawyer, Shane Tait, described as a horror house.